aurb/vonsh/README.md

 > dpkg-buildpackage -b -uc

 ## How to play
 If game is installed from package - type "vonsh".
-If game is only compiled - run vonsh_0.0/usr/games/vonsh binary.
+If game is only compiled - from project directory run ./usr/games/vonsh binary.
 Use arrow keys to move snake.
 Eat food, avoid obstacles and screen edges.
 SPACE to pause/unpause, ESC to quit.